prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ## About Me

 I am a 2nd year Electronics Engineering student pursuing my BTech at [PES University](https://pes.edu) with an inclination towards Signal Processing and Control Systems, however I also like various aspects of VLSI.
 I love to work on anything that has the words "quantum" and "machine learning" in them -- I really am a chaotic researcher in that respect.
 I like to work on a wide range of topics and usually I like to find naive intersections of well-established fields.
 For more on this, please see my projects!
+I also watch a ton of TV shows, anime and am a voracious book reader (not meaning to boast -- but I have a small collection of about ~4.5k books at my place!)

 ## Research Interests